 57. In order to identify the possible adverse impacts of a lifetime extension it is necessary to take all relevant environmental impacts into consideration.
 That exercise must consider the current state of the nuclear power plant and the proposed modifications to be implemented in the framework of the lifetime extension, as well as the state-of-the-environment, including the environment of areas under the jurisdiction of other Parties likely to be affected.

-58. Option 1 [Generally, the extended operation of a nuclear power plant has impacts that are similar to those of a new nuclear power plant considered in its initial operation.
-Based on nuclear safety terminology, these impacts result from:

-(a) Operational states (also including anticipated operational occurrence);

-(b) Design basis accidents;

-(c) Accidents within the design extension conditions;

-(d) Beyond design basis accidents, including severe accidents with core melt conditions.]
+58.

-Option 2 [Generally, the extended lifetime of a nuclear power plant has impacts that are similar to those of a new nuclear power plant considered in its initial operation.
+Generally, the extended lifetime of a nuclear power plant has impacts that are similar to those of a new nuclear power plant considered in its initial operation.
 These impacts include the following:

-(a) Impacts resulting from;

-(b) Impacts resulting from accidents.]
+(a) Impacts resulting from operational states, including normal operation and anticipated operational occurrences;

+(b) Impacts resulting from accidents, including accidents within the design basis and within the design extension conditions as well as beyond design basis accidents.

+For the questions of accident scenarios regarding the impacts listed in lit. (b) see para.
+63 of the guidance.

 59. As laid down in decision IS/1, paragraph 4 (b), when considering whether significant adverse transboundary impacts are likely, the Meeting of the Parties in its intermediary session of 2019 focused on the likelihood of a major accident, an accident beyond design basis or a disaster: